UnnamedNetwork/UNWDS/README.md

 A open server software for Minecraft: Bedrock Edition.
 UNWDelicatedSoftware is a fork of [pmmp](https://github.com/pmmp/PocketMine-MP) and [Foxel](https://github.com/FoxelTeam/Foxel)

 # Multi Version:
-Thank to Foxel, we have a multiversion for servers:
+Thank to Foxel, we have a multiversion for clients:

 + Support for 1.12
 + Support 1.13 (Testing)